What Can You Do with a Bachelor’s in Healthcare Management?

 - Certified revenue integrity professional (CRIP): The certificate indicates that individuals have in-depth knowledge and skills about revenue cycles, which enable them to improve revenue and reimbursement in healthcare sites.

-Finally, certification also is available through the American College of Health Care Administrators (ACHCA).
+Finally, certification is also available through the American College of Health Care Administrators (ACHCA).
 The ACHCA lists personal satisfaction, commitment to the public, and employer recognition as reasons for obtaining a certification.
 The two certifications offered by the organization are described below.

 - Certified nursing home administrators (CNHA): This certification indicates a person has knowledge about residential-care facilities, including the social and medical needs of residents, as well as accountability, revenue, reimbursement, and cost structures.